-• Ceremony "In the Spirit World Now" LP
+• Ceremony "In the Spirit World Now" LP/CD

 CEREMONY make their Relapse Records debut with their highly ambitious new album, 'In the Spirit World Now'!
 The album sees CEREMONY at the height of their creative output, as the always-evolving Rohnert Park quintet take various influences from post punk and rock to create one of the summer's most compelling and infectious records.